davea42/libdwarf-code/CODINGSTYLE.md

         return DW_DLV_OK;
     }

-And in dwarfdump, etc, the code tends to follow this form too (but far from always).
+In dwarfdump, the code tends to follow this form too (but not always).

 Function prototypes inside libdwarf headers
 (as opposed to .c files)
 usually have the return type
 (and associated specifiers and qualifiers) the same line as the function name.
-If the line gets long addtional lines are appropriate.
+If the line gets long additional lines are appropriate.

-Function prototypes inside libdwarf.h always comment out argument names (but not types) to preserve the caller's macro namespace.
-Because it is a public header, unlike all the other headers in libdwarf/dwarfdump  etc.

 In .c files the function name starts a line as shown above.

 Notice, above, how a too-long argument line gets folded with standard indentation(4).

-Break up long lines (> ~72 characters) and use whitespace to align things nicely.
+Break up long lines (> 70 characters) and use whitespace to align things nicely indenting by four spaces.
 For example the arguments in a long list to a function call should all (but the first) be aligned with each other: